Skip to content

 In addition to being a diplomat and teacher, it helps to become something of a lawyer.
 If you can make a tight, sound case explaining why your work and conclusions are well-founded and are important for protecting the company, backing it up with evidence, you’re more likely to get people to move in your direction.

-Finally, never underestimate the value of having your IT department as an ally.
-You will be able to accomplish much more by combining your efforts to secure the support and resources you need.
+Finally, never underestimate the value of having a strong relationship with your IT department t.
+If you can work together, you will be able to accomplish much more by combining your efforts to secure the support and resources you need.

-Here are three things that you as a BC professional can do to help bring the recovery planning of your organization’s IT’s department in line with that of the BC program:
+Here are three things that you can do to help bring the recovery planning of your organization’s IT’s department in line with that of the business continuity management program and reduce the recovery strategy gaps.

 1. Emphasize the need to have one set of ground rules (namely those derived through the logical analysis contained in the BIAs rather than through guesswork).